tepkool01/elderscrolls/README.md

     - Error box is quite ugly, but I didn't spend much time on it because it was a late addition add on
     - Error boxes should be stacked when multiple issues occur
     - Could've also implemented retries in API calls
+    - Error box is not fast on mobile
 - IE is making all of the elements in one column, beyond scope of this project
 - Could have used Nuxt for better SEO, improved layout, etc, but trying to keep everything ***simple***
     - Nuxt isn't required, but makes set-up easier